Pirate FlagPirates and PrivateersPirate Flag

 In this chapter the pirates speak for themselves, they tell us only what they want to tell us, not necessarily what we would like to know.
 (16)

 While there is no index, Fox lists all documents in the table of contents and cross-references accounts related to each other throughout the book.
 He also includes an explanation of abbreviations that appear in the various accounts, as well as an extensive bibliography.
 He not only retains the original spelling of the documents, but also provides footnotes to offer further information and explain place names.
-Many students of pirate history will be familiar with the black-and-white pictures that illustrate the volume.
+Many students of pirate history will be familiar with the black-&-white pictures that illustrate the volume.

 Pirates in Their Own Words is an invaluable resource that contains priceless nuggets of information rarely found in other pirate histories.
 For example, more than once I’ve encountered references to the fact that few pirates were married, yet wives are mentioned a number of times in the documents included in this collection.
 William Phillips [doc.
-2] not only mentions that Richard Chope, John King, Thomas Johnson, James Craggett, Nathaniel Pyke, and James Murray were married but also identifies where some of their wives resided.
+2] not only mentions that Richard Chope, John King, Thomas Johnson, James Craggett, Nathaniel Pyke, and James Murray were married, but also identifies where some of their wives resided.
 The inclusion of pirates who aren’t well known and documents referred to but rarely quoted in history books are two more reasons why this is a significant reference tool.

 Several of the most priceless documents in this collection, at least from my perspective, are: